stu-speed/xppython3-headless-dev/docs/AI_CODING_GUIDE.md

 Talk through the design with the AI before asking for implementation.
 This includes:

+- giving examples working plugins as a staring point
 - describing the architecture
 - defining subsystem boundaries
 - explaining invariants and constraints